 The University may disclose certain items of directory information without the consent of the student, unless the student submits a written nondisclosure request.
 Students are required to file request for nondisclosure on an annual basis.
 Directory information consists of the student's name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, the most recent education institution attended by the student, and other similar information.

 FERPA allows disclosure of educational records or components thereof under certain conditions.
-Students desiring additional information regarding FERPA should contact the office of Judicial Affairs.
+Students desiring additional information regarding FERPA should contact the office of Student Services.
+Extended campus students should contact the admission, records and registration office.

 STUDENT GRIEVANCES